Travel Writers Wanted

 Now let’s take a look at the kinds of stories I’m talking about, because they’re not that hard to write.
 We’ll use International Living as an example…

-Here’s a copy of International Living Magazine.
+Here’s a copy of a page from the front of International Living Magazine.

 In every issue you’ll find small articles written by freelancers - we’re talking about 350 words and sometimes less.
 That’s a little over a single double-spaced typed page.
 You can do that.
 (There are plenty of other pages in the magazine, too, of course, with longer articles.)
 But the point is: You can break in with something short and sweet-and there’s plenty of opportunity to do so.
 And not just at International Living...